gemc/docs/webPage/source/documentation/detectorDefinition.rst

 name                     string               Name.
 Cannot contain spaces. mother                   string               Name of the mother.
-Mother volume must exist. description              string               Description. type                     string               Geant4 solid type. dimensions               vector<double>       Geant4 solid dimensions. pos                      G4ThreeVector        Position in respect to the mother reference system. rot                      G4RotationMatrix     Rotation in respect to the mother reference system.
-VAtts                    G4VisAttributes      Visual attributes such as color, transparency. material                 string               Material name. magfield                 string               Magnetic field name. ncopy                    int                  copy number pMany                    bool exist                    int                  on/off switch visible                  int                  visibility of the detector: 0=invisible 1=visible style                    int                  style: 0=wireframe 1=solid sensitivity              string               name of the hit collection (define the output bank)
+Mother volume must exist. description              string               Description. pos                      G4ThreeVector        Position in respect to the mother reference system. rot                      G4RotationMatrix     Rotation in respect to the mother reference system. color                    rrggbb(t)            2 hexa numbers for each R, G, B color.
+Optional 7th number: transparency. type                     string               Geant4 solid type. dimensions               vector<double>       Geant4 solid dimensions (with units when necessary). material                 string               Material name. magfield                 string               Field name. "no" if the field is absent or inherited from the mother volume. ncopy                    int                  copy number pMany                    bool                 currently not used exist                    int                  on/off switch (0/1) visible                  int                  visibility of the detector: 0=invisible 1=visible style                    int                  style: 0=wireframe 1=solid sensitivity              string               name of the hit collection (define the output bank)